-- 3.17 The starting point includes the objectively assessed housing requirement.
-NPPG (3-030-20140306) states that the housing requirement figures in up-todate adopted Local Plans should be used as the starting point for calculating the five year housing land supply requirement and considerable weight should be given to them where they have successfully passed through the examination process, unless significant new evidence comes to light. - 3.18 The Councils current objectively assessed housing requirement of 3060 homes (annual average of 180 homes per annum) from 2012-2028 is contained within the Local Plan Core Strategy which was recently adopted in December 2014 after being found sound at examination by an independent planning inspector.
-Therefore, it is considered that the current adopted objectively assessed housing requirement remains up to date and still adequately reflects current needs to form the starting point for calculating the five year housing requirement and should be given considerable weight.
+- 3.18 The starting point includes the objectively assessed housing requirement.
+NPPG (3-030-20140306) states that the housing requirement figures in up-todate adopted Local Plans should be used as the starting point for calculating the five year housing land supply requirement and considerable weight should be given to them where they have successfully passed through the examination process, unless significant new evidence comes to light. - 3.19 The Councils current objectively assessed housing requirement of 3060 homes (annual average of 180 homes per annum) from 2012-2028 is contained within the Local Plan Core Strategy which was adopted in December 2014 after being found sound at examination by an independent planning inspector.
+It is considered that the current adopted objectively assessed housing requirement still adequately reflects current needs to form the starting point for calculating the five year housing requirement and should be given considerable weight.
 The objectively assessed housing requirement is being regularly monitored to ensure that it remains up to date.